 Portfolio

-Portfolios allow for more non-traditional research and creative work, such as design projects, community-based research, etc. to be considered for Honors.
-The Portfolio is best for work that is not of sustained length, but has distinct but related components making a quality whole.
+The portfolio format allows students to compile several items of different formats, lengths, and styles into a single senior project.
+For example, portfolios could include items like design projects, study abroad reports, community-based research, etc. The portfolio is best for work that is not of sustained length, but has distinct but related components making a quality whole.
 Through a written reflective essay, and the Portfolio as a whole, you will complete a project that it is of equal quality and rigor to the Honors Thesis option.
+The component or artifacts included in your portfolio will vary widely according to your project and major field of study, however some possible inclusions may be:

 • Websites designed